 Weber State University

 All electronic transcipts should be sent to the following email address:

-- How many courses can be transferred towards my MS from a bachelor's degree?
+- How many courses can be transferred toward my MS from a WSU bachelor's degree?

-- How many courses can be transferred towards my MS from another MS program?
+- How many courses can be transferred toward my MS from another MS program?